cqse/teamscale-jacoco-agent/agent/README.md

 - `[GET] /test` Returns the testPath of the current test.
 The result will be empty when the test already finished or was not started yet.

-The `testPath` parameter describes is a hierarchically structured identifier of the test and must be url encoded.
+The `testPath` parameter is a hierarchically structured identifier of the test and must be url encoded.
 E.g. `com/example/MyTest/testSomething` -> `http://localhost:8123/test/start/com%2Fexample%2FMyTest%2FtestSomething`.

 ## Additional steps for WebSphere